1Marcuth/ditlep/README.md

 # Ditlep

-Well, this package is a Ditlep API wrapper with a data decryption layer.
+Well, this package is a wrapper for the Ditlep API, a Dragon City information website.

 I then intend to add a translation layer using my other library, [`dragon-city-utils`](https://github.com/1Marcuth/py.dragon-city-utils) to obtain translated data regardless of the language, different from what we see on the Ditlep website, which is only in English, but well, that's for sure. when you feel like using this library again ;)